mesosphere/dcos-docs-site/pages/mesosphere/dcos/2.0/gui/index.md

 excerpt: Using the UI for DC/OS management
 ---

-The DC/OS UI provides a rich graphical view of your DC/OS cluster.
+The Mesosphere&reg; DC/OS&trade; UI provides a rich graphical view of your DC/OS cluster.
 With the UI you can view the current state of your entire cluster and DC/OS services.
 The UI is installed as a part of your DC/OS installation.

 ![Dashboard](/mesosphere/dcos/2.0/img/dashboard-ee-1-12.png)